 '''

-arrival_time PERIODIC_TASK_ARRIVAL period slice numiters arrival_time SPORADIC_JOB_ARRIVAL size absolute_deadline arrival time APERIODIC JOB ARRIVAL size
+arrival_time PERIODIC_TASK_ARRIVAL period slice numiters arrival_time SPORADIC_JOB_ARRIVAL size absolute_deadline arrival_time APERIODIC_JOB_ARRIVAL size static_priority

 '''

 The first two of these are for real-time tasks and jobs.
 You can treat these the same as aperiodic jobs unless you are interested in extra credit.
 APERIODIC_JOB_ARRIVAL is simply the "job arrival" concept from before.
+Some schedulers observe job priorities in making their decisions.
+The static_priority is the baseline for an aperiodic job's priority.